Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D2 - Project Decomposition.md

 _____

-# Web Scraper Application
+# Web Scraper Python Program

-Using a self made webscraper
+I am developing a self made webscraper

 Exports full raw text data(social media posts) to a text document

 4chan is ripe with problematic language, will be one of the websites used to detect dogwhistle-language

-Found a few 4chan threads

 I utilize python libraries URL Lib and Beautiful Soup to do webscraping

 Will run every month, at least.
 Considering every two weeks.

+# Python program that cleans and processes data, (data cleaning pipeline)
+This program gets the data ready to be analyzed by NLTK processes.

+Will remove un-needed data

+Will normalize case of text

+Will split up sentences into better to process bits

+Will potentially filter out stop-words

+Will potentially filter out data

+Will export cleaned data to next process

-# Python program
+# Python program that analyzes text and identifies dogwhistles

 ### IMPORTS: full scraped message from a text document